apache/seatunnel/docs/en/flink/configuration/source-plugins/Jdbc.md

 ### driver [string]

-Driver name, such as `com.mysql.jdbc.Driver`
+Driver name, such as `com.mysql.cj.jdbc.Driver` for MySQL.

+Warn: for license compliance, you have to provide MySQL JDBC driver yourself, e.g. copy `mysql-connector-java-xxx.jar` to `$FLINK_HOME/lib` for Standalone.

 ### url [string]